thephez/dash-docs/_includes/devdoc/guide_block_chain.md

 Full nodes can also check block and transaction version numbers.
 If the block or transaction version numbers seen in several recent blocks are higher than the version numbers the node uses, it can assume it doesn't use the current consensus rules.
-Bitcoin Core reports this situation through the `getnetworkinfo` RPC and `-alertnotify` command if set.
+Dash Core reports this situation through the `getnetworkinfo` RPC and `-alertnotify` command if set.

 In either case, block and transaction data should not be relied upon if it comes from a node that apparently isn't using the current consensus rules.

 SPV clients which connect to full nodes can detect a likely hard fork by